GuidoJeuken-6512/lambda/README.md

 **Installation:**
 1. Copy the entire `lambda` folder into your `custom_components` directory inside your Home Assistant configuration folder.
+The folders
+- .cursor
+- .github
+- .vscode
+can be deleted.
+They are helpful for further development.
+The "docs" folder contains the documentation and can also be deleted.
+However, all folders that are not required do not interfere with the integration.
 2. Restart Home Assistant.
+A more detailed description of the installation and configuration can be found here: https://homeassistant.com.de/homeassistant/lambda-waermepumpe-integration-fuer-home-assistant/

 **Configuration:**
 - Add the integration via the Home Assistant UI (`Settings` → `Devices & Services` → `Add Integration` → "Lambda WP")